 Be credit savvy: Before applying, consider a realistic credit limit and check all conditions, interest rates, fees and charges on your selected card.

-~ Bonus Qantas or Velocity Points Promotion Altitude Black: To be eligible for up to 120,000 bonus Qantas or Velocity Points, you must apply and be approved for a new Altitude Black credit card between 2nd November 2023 and 30th April 2024.
+~ Bonus Qantas or Velocity Points Promotion Altitude Black: To be eligible for up to 120,000 bonus Qantas or Velocity Points, you must apply and be approved for a new Altitude Qantas Black or Altitude Velocity Black credit card between 2nd November 2023 and 31st July 2024.

 You will receive an additional 30,000 bonus points if you keep your account open for more than 12 months and continue to use the card.
 These additional points will be credited to your points balance within 12 weeks, after the first eligible purchase is made in the second year of your card account being active.

 If you do not meet the minimum spend criteria within 120 days of card approval, you forfeit the initial 90,000 bonus points only.
 However, you are still eligible for the additional 30,000 bonus points in the second year if you continue to use your card.

 Existing Westpac customers who currently hold an Earth Classic, Earth Platinum, Earth Platinum Plus, Earth Black, Altitude Classic, Altitude Platinum or Altitude Black credit card, or who have held one in the last 12 months, are not eligible for this offer.